Payment System and Reserve Bank Oversight

 (3) Liabilities and Equity

 Under the matched-book capital structure for assets, short-term assets are financed with short-term payables and imputed short-term debt, if needed.
 Long-term assets are financed with long-term liabilities, imputed long-term debt, and imputed equity, if needed.
-To meet the Federal Deposit Insurance Corporation (FDIC) requirements for a well-capitalized institution, in 2019 equity is imputed at 5.0 percent of total assets and 10.4 percent of risk-weighted assets, and 2018 equity is imputed at 5.0 percent of total assets and 11.3 percent of risk-weighted assets.
+To meet the Federal Deposit Insurance Corporation (FDIC) requirements for a well-capitalized institution, in 2020 equity is imputed at 5.0 percent of total assets and 10.3 percent of risk-weighted assets, and 2019 equity is imputed at 5.0 percent of total assets and 10.4 percent of risk-weighted assets.

 In accordance with ASC 715, Compensation–Retirement Benefits, the Reserve Banks record the funded status of pension and other benefit plans on their balance sheets.
 To reflect the funded status of their benefit plans, the Reserve Banks recognize the deferred items related to these plans, which include prior service costs and actuarial gains or losses, on the balance sheet.
 This results in an adjustment to the pension and other benefit plan liabilities related to priced services and the recognition of an associated deferred tax asset with an offsetting adjustment, net of tax, to accumulated other comprehensive income (AOCI), which is included in equity.
-The Reserve Bank priced services recognized a pension asset, which is a component of accrued benefit costs, of $17.0 million in 2019 and a pension asset of $18.8 million in 2018.12 The change in the funded status of the pension and other benefit plans resulted in a corresponding decrease in accumulated other comprehensive loss of $9.4 million in 2019.
+The Reserve Bank priced services recognized a pension asset, which is a component of accrued benefit costs, of $44.5 million in 2020 and $17.0 million in 2019.
+The change in the funded status of the pension and other benefit plans resulted in a corresponding decrease in accumulated other comprehensive loss of $6.6 million in 2020.

 Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account.